900-Hour Environmental Steward Positions

 • Commitment to complete the full term of service

-Program Benefits: Environmental Stewards will receive a total living allowance of $8,050 (before taxes), distributed weekly over 23 weeks.
-Other benefits include health insurance, a wide range of training and networking opportunities, a Maine State Park Pass and an education award of $2,960.00.
-Some Stewards may also be eligible for student loan deferment and childcare reimbursement.
+Program Benefits: Environmental Stewards will receive a weekly living allowance of $335.42 for 24 weeks.
+Other benefits include a wide range of training and networking opportunities, a Maine State Park Pass and an education award of $3,047.50 Some Stewards may also be eligible for student loan deferment and childcare reimbursement.
 A small number of Host Sites also offer housing as part of their position.

 • Orientation Training consists of one week of training at a local summer camp and will include mandatory AmeriCorps trainings such as the handbook, elevator speeches and National Incident Management Systems (NIMS) as well as trainings focused on general skills members will need at their host sites.